Skip to content

 Ghost has limited support for footnotes, which means it doesn’t support footnotes outside of the editor Markdown card.
 So, if your article content is in Markdown, this will work fine for you.

-For creating a footnote, check out the Markdown Guide – Footnotes for more information about the syntax.
-You can check out how the theme renders this example in the demo.
-So, in your editor, you need to add a new Markdown card and your footnote inside.
+To create a footnote, check out the Markdown Guide – Footnotes for more information about the syntax.
+You can see how the theme renders footnotes in the demo.
+In the editor, add a new Markdown card and place your footnote inside it.

 Check out this Forum discussion for more information and probably some ideas and workarounds.